ramrom/rams_dot_files/cheatsheets/http_web_tls_cheatsheet.md

     - all header data sent as binary (1.1 uses plain text)
     - smallest "packet" is a frame, a message is made up of many frames
     - frames/messages allow multiplexing of many streams, no HOL blocking
+        - each message is a logical HTTP message, e.g. a request or reply
         - with 1.1 clients would do complex strategies with multiple TCP connections to get resources in parralel
-        - streams can have priorites, with weights
+        - streams can have priorites, with weights, max num of streams can be millions but ~100 is reccomended
     - server push - the server can send data without a request
     - has HPACK header compression
 - http 3